Eliška Klučinová

-Eliška Klučinová (/cs/; born 14 April 1988 in Prague) is a Czech heptathlete.
+Eliška Klučinová (/cs/; born 14 April 1988) is a Czech heptathlete.
 In 2007, she won a silver medal at the European Athletics Junior Championships in Hengelo.

 Career

 At the 2007 European Athletics Junior Championships in Hengelo, Klučinová finished second in the heptathlon with a points total of 5709.

 At the 2009 World Championships in Athletics in Berlin, Klučinová placed 23rd overall in the heptathlon with 5505 points.

 Klučinová equalled the 22-year-old national record in heptathlon with a points total of 6268 at the 2010 TNT – Fortuna Meeting in Kladno.
 Klučinová was nine weeks old when Zuzana Lajbnerová set the record in 1988.
 Two years later, at the same meet, she was able to break the national record with a total of 6283 points.
 She has since set two new national records.